• On FAQs, change the HAS maximums to $4,400 for Individual Coverage and $8,750 for Family coverage

 Both the General-Purpose FSA and the Limited-Purpose FSA plan options also allow you to be reimbursed for medical expenses for your dependent children up to age 26.

 You select an option and elect a contribution amount for the plan year.
-The minimum and the maximum are determined each year by the I.R.S.
-For 2023 Plan Year, the minimum contribution was $600 and the maximum was $3050 for the General-Purpose FSA and Limited-Purpose FSA.
-You will receive a Visa debit card, which is your FSA card, and it works like a debit card for your flexible spending account.
+The minimum and the maximum are determined each year by the IRS.
+For 2024 Plan Year, the minimum contribution was $600 and the maximum was $3,200 for the General-Purpose FSA and Limited-Purpose FSA.
+You will receive a Mastercard debit card, which is your FSA card, and it works like a debit card for your flexible spending account.
 Your pre-tax money is in your account and can be used to pay for eligible expenses at your doctor’s office, pharmacy or other provider.
 The election is like a loan and monies are immediately available for the General-Purpose FSA and Limited-Purpose FSA.
-A per pay period amount is taken out of your check and placed into your account.
+A per-pay period amount is taken out of your check and placed into your account.

 Q What is “Automatic Enrollment” in the Flexible Benefits Premium Conversion?

 A When you enroll in one of OGB’s health plans, you automatically become a participant in the Flex Plan under the Premium Conversion option.
-The premium conversion option means that you pay for your health plan with pre-tax dollars, giving you more take-home pay in each paycheck.
-If you’re not enrolled in an OGB health plan, but enroll in another voluntary product, you will also become a participant in the premium conversion option.
+The premium conversion option means that you pay for your health, life or other other voluntary product plans with pre-tax dollars, giving you more take-home pay in each paycheck.
 Once you enroll in the premium conversion option, you don’t have to re-enroll.
-You will stay enrolled until you choose to end your participation in an OGB health plan.
+You will stay enrolled until you choose to end your participation in an OGB qualified plan.

 Q Can I have a General-Purpose FSA with a Health Savings Account?